abuseofnotation/the-case/chapter1.md

 They spend the next minutes in silence.

 'OK.'
-Vince said finally.
+Vince said.
 'I agree with you.
 But...
 After what happened last week, I feel that we should be extra cautious.
-Still, the robbery of the public vault is a real case and, so keep on digging into that ,and I will get someone to come with me to Den's apartment and try to see if there is anything there.'
+Still, the robbery of the public vault is a real case, so keep on digging into that.
+And I will get someone to come with me to Den's apartment and try to see if there is anything there.'

 'Good luck with that.'
 Jane said.
-Vince spent a second trying to determine if she was being ironic ('You fool! of course she was').
+Vince spent a second trying to determine if she was being ironic ('You fool!
+Of course she was').

 Boffins
 -------